Ritesh009/Stash/README.md

 Your passphrase is never stored anywhere.
 You can verify your storage status in **⚙️ Settings → Security**.

-**Lock policy:** Stash stays unlocked for 24 hours or until you close the tab — whichever comes first.
-You can also lock manually via Settings → Lock Stash.
+**Lock policy:** Stays unlocked for 24 hours or until you close the tab.
+Lock manually anytime via Settings → Lock Stash.

-**Forgot your passphrase?** Go to Settings → Danger Zone → Export backup & reset.
-Stash will auto-export an unencrypted backup to Files, wipe all encrypted data, and let you set a new passphrase.
-Import the backup to restore your items — then delete the backup file from Files as it is unencrypted.
+**Forgot your passphrase?** Settings → Danger Zone → Export backup & reset.
+Stash auto-exports an unencrypted backup, wipes all encrypted data, and lets you start fresh.
+Import the backup, then delete the file from Files — it is unencrypted.

-> ⚠️ This encryption protects against extension snooping and casual device access.
-It does not protect against someone who has your unlocked device and knows your passphrase.
+**What Stash doesn’t protect:** The act of searching or browsing is visible to whoever handles your internet traffic.
+Stash protects what you keep — not how you found it.

+> Requires HTTPS — use via GitHub Pages or your own HTTPS host. `crypto.subtle` is not available on plain HTTP.

 -----